avouros/RODA-and-Clustering-Workshop/README.md

 ### Data

-The given dataset is a small sample of the ones used in the recent work of [Damien et al. (2019)](https://www.biorxiv.org/content/10.1101/579508v1.full) (accepted in [Stress: The International Journal on the Biology of Stress](https://www.tandfonline.com/loi/ists20)).
+The given dataset is a small sample of the ones used in the recent work of [Damien et al. (2019)](https://www.tandfonline.com/doi/full/10.1080/10253890.2019.1625885).
 It contains Morris Water Maze trajectory data of 30 male Wistar Han rats with different corticosterone reactivity (Low, Inter and High) from the 18th day of the procedure when reversal learning was performed.
 Each rat was trained on four trials.

 ### RODA software